Nish-Bhana/Nish-Bhana/README.md

 - 👀 I’m interested in all aspects of Data Science, ranging from Machine Learning & Model building to Visualisation & Product Management.
 - :technologist: Languages I use include: Python, SQL, Powershell, DAX
 - 💞️ I’m looking to add interesting projects that I do in my free time here
-- 🥅 Goals: Contribute more to Open Source projects & to learn something new everyday
+- 🥅 Goals: Contribute more to open source projects & to learn something new everyday
 - 📫 How to reach me: nbdoescode@gmail.com
 - ⚡ Fun fact: I love to watch boxing